Chilean flamingo

-It breeds in South America from Ecuador and Peru to Chile and Argentina and east to Brazil; it has been introduced into the Netherlands.
+The species breeds in South America from Ecuador and Peru to Chile and Argentina and east to Brazil; it has been introduced into Germany.
 Like all flamingos, it lays a single chalky-white egg on a mud mound.

-These flamingos are mainly restricted to salt lagoons and soda lakes but these areas are vulnerable to habitat loss and water pollution.
+These flamingos are mainly restricted to salt lagoons and soda lakes that are vulnerable to habitat loss and water pollution, especially from mining and irrigation which can cause rapid habitat degradation.

 Description

-The plumage is pinker than the slightly larger greater flamingo, but less so than the Caribbean flamingo.
-It can be differentiated from these species by its grayish legs with pink joints (tibiotarsal articulation), and also by the larger amount of black on the bill (more than half).
+The Chilean flamingo's plumage is pinker than the slightly larger greater flamingo, but less so than the American flamingo.
+It can be differentiated from these species by its grayish legs with pink joints, by the larger amount of black on the bill (more than half), and also by being a foot shorter than the American flamingo.
 Young chicks may have no sign of pink coloring whatsoever, but instead remain gray or peach.
+Young chicks will slowly gain their pink color as pigments called carotenoids from their diet accumulate in their feathers.
+Chilean flamingos reach sexual maturity at 6 years and have one of the longest lifespans of any bird, living up to 50 years in the wild and up to 40 years in captivity.